How do your ears help you balance?

 For instance, vertigo is often associated with Meniere’s, an inner ear fluid balance disorder that can result in hearing loss, tinnitus and make you feel your ears are full.

 If you experience hearing loss in conjunction with vertigo, or dizziness, it is essential to visit you local clinician to decipher if the problems are caused by your ears and help you develop a treatment plan.
-Readers or website visitors can book a FREE* appointment by calling 1800 340 631 or click here.
+Readers or website visitors can book a no cost* appointment by calling 1800 340 631 or click here.

 However, if you have sudden and disabling balance problems, seek medical help as soon as possible.